ferolo3000/PersonalWebSite/README.md

 # PersonalWebSite
-This is a basic webpage created wiht HTML and CSS as a task of the Udemy Course
+This is a basic webpage created wiht HTML and CSS, as part of a task from a BootCamp.

 ![Screenshot](screenCapture.png)